lastemp/sky_trade/README.md

 # sky_trade

 This is a sky trade Rust Smart Contract(Solana Blockchain).
-It provides global air rights marketplace where participants buy, sell and rent airspace.
+It provides global air rights marketplace where participants buy, sell and rent airspace (https://sky.trade/).

 Below are some features contained in the program: